Travel 6 minutes 25 June 2024

 Lunch

 The extensive riverside area is an excellent option for those who want to take a long stroll and enjoy the view; if you want to get around a little faster, you can use the city's public bicycle service, the Gira, which you can easily rent from various places along the way.
-There's no shortage of small kiosks selling snacks and drinks along this long stretch, but all that walking may have worked up a bigger appetite best satisfied by a MICHELIN Guide restaurant.
+There's no shortage of small kiosks selling snacks and drinks along this lengthy stretch, but all that walking may have worked up a bigger appetite best satisfied by a MICHELIN Guide restaurant.

 Taberna do Lopes, for example, is a relaxed place that specializes in matured meat served simply and without too much formality.
 Another option is the fun O Frade, which offers creative reinterpretations of Portuguese 'tasca' classics in a straightforward, satisfying way.
 Sitting at the counter, you can choose to eat a variety of small snacks or slightly larger dishes.

-At O Frade the best place is at the counter, watching the kitchen team in action (© O Frade)
+At O Frade, the best place is at the counter, watching the kitchen team in action (© O Frade)

-At O Frade the best place is at the counter, watching the kitchen team in action (© O Frade)
+At O Frade, the best place is at the counter, watching the kitchen team in action (© O Frade)

 Afternoon